 The day my stepfather flew away, I was left with a sheared-off tree.
 The torn tree stands like a sculpture in my backyard, reminding me of my woodworking father, a carpenter, and our struggle between this life and the next.
 Earlier in the week I’d gone to San Diego to see my father, knowing his time was near.
 That night, as he lay dying, a huge storm blew through the Columbia Gorge where we now live.

-The night before, we were in Bend, OR where we used to live.
-A friend had a dinner party to celebrate John’s birthday and our awards from the Writer’s Guild.
-Lily won an award for poetry, and I received a short story award; a mother and daughter reading together.
+The night before, we were in Bend, OR where we once lived.
+A friend had a dinner party to celebrate several occasions.
+The day my stepfather flew away was my husband’s birthday and our oldest son’s wedding anniversary.
+That night was also occasion for further celebration– Lily received an award for poetry and I received a short story award from the Central Oregon Writer’s Guild where we were invited to read together, a first for this mother and daughter.
+Celebrations often bring reflections.

 The year before, an arborist removed a tree that threatened our house and deck; otherwise we might’ve come home to far more devastation.
 I gazed out on this scene, in awe of the mess — tree branches broken off with such force they stuck in the bank like sheared saplings; but this tall, ripped-in-half tree appeared as a sculpture, a piece of freshly hewn wood, an ethereal piece of art proclaiming something–a message if I could just see it.
 A great struggle, a greater victory.
 It appears abstractly as a diving bird, or descending dove, holy spirit-style.
 Once you’ve seen it, you cannot unsee it.